-Whiplash compensation varies from $2,500 to $10,000, ankle sprains from $15,000 to $20,000, shoulder fractures from $20,000, and herniated discs from $100,000 to $350,000.
-Specific cases, on the other hand, could differ greatly, which is why it’s important to work with a skilled Los Angeles personal injury lawyer from the Ehline Law Firm.
+Whiplash compensation varies from $2,500 to $10,000; ankle sprains from $15,000 to $20,000; shoulder fractures from $20,000; and herniated discs from $100,000 to $350,000.
+On the other hand, specific cases could differ significantly, so working with a skilled Los Angeles personal injury lawyer from the Ehline Law Firm is essential.

 Insurers have made it a policy to reject most soft tissue claims and limit the bargaining power of individual adjusters over the last few decades.
 Except in situations where there is no doubt over who is at fault, adjusters get taught to make the lowest possible initial settlement bid.
-Before the case file gets submitted to defense attorneys to prepare for trial, adjusters can only be able to make one more bid.
+Before the case file gets submitted to defense attorneys to prepare for trial, adjusters can only make one more bid.
 Because of the rigidity of this scheme, many injury law firms have turned down soft tissue lawsuits because of the low payouts.